steven2358/awesome-blockchain-ai/README.md

 - [doc.ai](https://doc.ai/about) - doc.ai aims to decentralize precision medicine on the blockchain by using AI.
 - [BurstIQ](https://www.burstiq.com/) - Healthcare data marketplace with granular ownership and granular consent of data.
 By using on-chain storage on a custom blockchain, BurstIQ can comply with HIPAA, GDPR, and other regulations.
+- [Vytalyx](https://vytalyx.io/) - Vytalyx is a health technology company that plans to use AI and blockchain to store and analyse medical data.

 ## Blockchains for AI in supply chains